Veohtu

 Thomas Solomon PhD.

-Training hard is not about running through pain, chronic fatigue, or emotional stress.
-Training hard is about running smart and knowing when to rest...
-Each morning ask yourself 6 simple questions:
+Training hard is not about running through pain, chronic fatigue, or emotional stress; training hard is about running smart and knowing when to rest.
+So, each morning ask yourself six simple questions:

 Are you currently feeling totally exhausted, run-down, or extremely fatigued?